 We assumed we were going to book a “DMZ Tour” and it was what we kept talking about it.
 In fact, when I started to learn the difference and was encouraging Eric to book the JSA Tour, I thought we would end up in a fight.
 He was fixated on the concept of the DMZ and seeing North Korea.
 When I suggested the JSA tour instead, he disagreed.
 We were steps away from a fight on this one.

 Here’s the difference.
-Generally, a DMZ Tour stops at the Dora Observatory, Dorsan Street, and visits a tunnel that was dug by the North Vietnamese to transport spies into South Korea.
+Generally, a DMZ Tour stops at the Dora Observatory, Dorsan Street, and visits a tunnel that was dug to transport spies into South Korea.
 All cool stuff.
 But, not what I wanted to do.
 It does not stop at the JSA, the Joint Security Area.

 I wanted to do the JSA Tour, which makes a stop at the Mt.
 Odu Unification Observatory, allowing a clear view into North Korea (weather permitting).
 Then, the most exciting part, as if seeing into North Korea was not enough, the tour stops at the famous JSA.
 This is the tour that takes you into the conference room that reaches across the MDL, or the Military Demarcation Line, which straddles both North Korea and South Korea.
 I had seen the blue buildings on TV and that’s where I wanted to go.

 I tried to explain the difference between the tours and Eric dug in his heels on the DMZ tour.
 I dug in my heels on the JSA Tour.
 Kevin, the Courtyard Seoul concierge, made the decision easy.
 When I went down to see about booking the tour, before it was too late, Kevin said, “oh yeah, the JSA Tour, it is cool, that is what you want.”
 Done.
 Kevin agreed with me.
 I explained to Eric in more detail, including Kevin’s expert advice, and the marital crisis was averted.